onlime/laravel-http-client-global-logger/README.md

 ### Variant 3: Global HTTP Middleware

-If you use [Global Middleware](https://laravel.com/docs/10.x/http-client#global-middleware), you should be aware that *Variant 1* uses Laravel's `RequestSending` event to log HTTP requests.
+If you use [Global Middleware](https://laravel.com/docs/10.x/http-client#global-middleware) (`Http::globalRequestMiddleware()` and `Http::globalResponseMiddleware()` methods), you should be aware that *Variant 1* uses Laravel's `RequestSending` event to log HTTP requests.
 This event is fired **before** Global Middleware is executed.
 Therefore, any modifications to the request made by Global Middleware will not be logged.
 To overcome this, this package provides a middleware that you may add after your Global Middleware.

 You may add the middleware using the static `addRequestMiddleware()` method on the `HttpClientLogger` class: